 The Australia-Japan Foundation (AJF) is Australia’s oldest cultural council supporting people-to-people links underpinning this key bilateral and regional relationship.

 Established by the Australian Government in 1976, the AJF aims to:

-- increase understanding in Japan of shared interests with Australia
+- increase awareness and understanding in Japan of shared interests with Australia;

-- increase understanding in Australia of the importance of Japan to Australia as an economic and strategic partner, and
+- increase awareness and understanding in Australia of the importance of Japan to Australia as an economic and strategic partner; and

 - increase recognition in Japan of Australian excellence and expertise.

 Eminent Australians, appointed to the AJF board, provide a range of expertise and input to Australia’s foreign policy and economic diplomacy priorities through the Department of Foreign Affairs and Trade.